linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 35 Pricing Futures and Options Contracts.md

 # Pricing Futures and Options Contracts

-## CONTENTS

-## Learning Objectives

-## Pricing of Futures Contracts

-Theoretical Futures Price Based on Arbitrage Model

-Price Convergence at the Delivery Date

-A Closer Look at the Theoretical Futures Price

-Interim Cash Flows

-Differences between Lending and Borrowing Rates

-Transaction Costs

-Short Selling

-Known Deliverable Asset and Settlement Date

-The Deliverable Is a Basket of Securities

-Different Tax Treatment of Cash and Futures Transactions

-## Pricing of Options

-Basic Components of the Option Price

-Intrinsic Value

-Time Premium

-Put-Call Parity Relationship

-Factors That Influence the Option Price

-Current Price of the Underlying Asset

-Strike Price

-Time to Expiration of the Option

-Expected Price Volatility of the Underlying Asset over the Life of the Option

-Short-Term, Risk-Free Interest Rate over the Life of the Option

-Anticipated Cash Payments on the Underlying Asset over the Life of the Option

-Option Pricing Models

-Deriving the Binomial Option Pricing Model

-Deriving the Hedge Ratio

-Deriving the Price of a Call Option

-Fixed-Income Option Pricing Models

-## Key Points

-## Questions

-After reading this chapter, you will understand:

-- the theory of pricing a futures contract;
-- how arbitrage between the futures market and the cash or spot market links the prices of those markets;
-- the meaning of the terms "cost of carry" and "net financing cost":
-- the convergence of the futures and cash prices for a particular asset at the settlement date of the futures contract;
-- why the actual futures price may differ from the theoretical futures price;
-- how the market price of an option can be broken down into an intrinsic value and a time premium;
-- why arbitrage ensures that the prices of calls and puts on the same underlying asset with the same exercise price and expiration date have a certain relationship to each other;
-- the factors that affect the price of an option: the underlying asset's current price and expected price volatility, the contract's expiration date and exercise price, the short-term rate of interest, and any cash flows from the underlying asset; and
-- the principles of the binomial option pricing model and how the model is derived.

 In chapters 33 and 34, we described the various types of futures and options contracts.
 In this chapter, we explain how to determine the theoretical price of these contracts using arbitrage arguments.
 A close examination of the underlying assumptions necessary to derive the theoretical price indicates how it must be modified to price the specific contracts described in the previous two chapters.

 ## Pricing of Futures Contracts